Change is in the air. And in the streets. It’s on the placards, in the words of people on the march. With a single, united voice: Change!

-But upon closer examination, what they really mean is that change is what other people need to do.
+Upon closer examination, what they really mean is that change is what other people need to do.
 We’re fine, you’re the problem.

 The great English writer G. K. Chesterton had said that the best criticism was self-criticism.
+Change starts inside first.

 G. K. Chesterton